sinon/sinon.github.io/content/future-python-type-checkers.md

 **Philosophy:** Zuban aims to provide the smoothest possible migration path from existing type checkers, particularly `mypy`, making it attractive for organizations with substantial existing typed codebases.

 # Typing Conformance Suite Analysis

-The Python Typing Council maintains a [Conformance test suite](https://github.com/python/typing/tree/main/conformance) which validates the behavior of static type checkers against the expectations defined in the [Python typing specification](https://typing.python.org/en/latest/spec/index.html).
+The Python Typing Council maintains a [Conformance test suite](https://github.com/python/typing/tree/main/conformance) which validates the behaviour of static type checkers against the expectations defined in the [Python typing specification](https://typing.python.org/en/latest/spec/index.html).

 `ty` and `pyrefly` have not yet been added to the conformance suite, so it's harder to establish a baseline for their progress on this front.